josueveliz-assure/account_service_god/README.md

 DB_USERNAME='<db_username>'
 DB_PASSWORD='<db_password>'
 ```
-you can use HS256 <algorithm>
+you can use the HS256 algorithm

 ## Run Docker Compose
-If you want run docker compose you need aply changes in your env
+If you want to run docker compose you need to apply this changes in your .env
 ```
 JWT_KEY=<key>
 JWT_ALGORTHM=<algorithm>